potatoscript/potato-script/README.md

 The result was good and encouraged me continue to develop my programming skill until now.
 This is my first JavaScript Library, which was developed since year 2010.
 I call it potato.js

+This library use the customized tag and customized attributes to let you create an object (fully functioning html element) via "fill in the blanks" on the html tag.
+ Making accessibiity easy to learn and use and master.

+The basic syntax of the code is looked like this:
+< [system name]-[object type]-[object id]  [attribute1 attribute2...] />

 Copyright (C) 2019  LIM KIAN SENG

     This library is free: you can redistribute it and/or modify